 We take a second break.
 Phakding is now only one hour away.
 It’s a steady climb from here on.

-We go to our room, on the second floor, taking a steep staircase that could qualify as a ladder.
-The amenities in the lodge are limited as expected, but the lodge is cleaner than I had thought.
+We go to our room, on the second floor, taking a steep staircase that could almost qualify as a ladder.
+The amenities in the lodge are limited as I had expected, but the lodge is cleaner than I had thought.
 The porter is unloading our bags.
 We leave our back packs in the room and go down to the dining room for lunch.
 Ngima brings us the menu and takes the order, writing it down in a notebook.
 We pick the standard Nepali fare Dal Bhat (lentils and rice) with vegetables and a papadam, which costs about four dollars.

 After lunch Rahul goes out for taking pictures and sightseeing.
 I come back to the room, remove the sweaty clothes, wear shorts and a sweater.
 The room is cold.
 The bed and comforter are invitingly clean.
 I crawl under the comforter, shivering uncontrollably.
 I worry about the cold at night.